Is Dried Seaweed Safe During Pregnancy? (Updated 2026 Guide)

 - • Hijiki seaweed (known to contain higher arsenic levels)

-- • Products without clear origin or quality testing information
+- • Products without clear sourcing or quality testing information

 Most Common Ingredients in Dried Seaweed Products